Dr Malcolm Craig

 Humanities and Social Science

-My main research interests lie in the fields of US and UK foreign policy in the post-1945 period, with a particular focus on national security, nuclear weapons, and secret intelligence.
+My research interests lie in the Cold War period, with a focus on nuclear culture (particularly games), national security, and secret intelligence.
 I've had work published on the global arms trade, nuclear non-proliferation, Western interactions with the 'Islamic world', and domestic British intelligence issues.

 Degrees